 The secondary stage for 3 years

-This will cover secondary school education from class 6 to class 8 and will be for students aged 11-14.
+This will cover secondary school education from class 6 to class 8 for students aged 11-14.

 The secondary stage for 4 years

 This will cover higher education in two phases.
-The first phase will be from class 9 to class 10, and the second phase will be from class 11th and class 12th.
+The first phase will be from class 9 to class 10, and the second will be from classes 11th and 12th.

 New assessment rules will come into place in the year 2022-2023.
 As per the latest assessment scheme, school exams for classes 3,5 and 8 will test essential children's learning with an overall progress report card.